| Ch 6 -- The C and C++ Programming Languages

 are met.
 If you want only a set of statements executed for each label, you must use

+the break statement to leave the switch statement.
 You've now covered the simplest building blocks of a C program.
 You can add more

+power by using functions and by declaring complex data types.
 If your program requires different pieces of data to be grouped on a consistent

 basis, you can group them into structures.
 Listing 6.3 shows a structure for a California